PaulGuillen/PaulGuillen/README.md

 - 🔭 Degree in systems engineer.
 - 🌱 Responsible with schedules.
 - 👯 I’m looking to collaborate with other content creators.
-- 🥅 2023 goals: Learn more about responsive web, and do an admin panel to management an app.
+- 🥅 2024 goals: Learn more about machine learning things, and categorize myself at work as a full stack developer senior.
 - ⚡ I love listen to music, it makes me feel less stressed.

 ## Connect with me: